Physically installing your Ring Video Doorbell 3 with an existing doorbell is a simple process. Simply scroll down for a step-by-step guide.

 Please charge the battery completely before setting up your device.

-Step Two: Remove your existing doorbell
+Step Two (if installing with an existing doorbell): Remove your existing doorbell

 If replacing an existing doorbell, shut off power to your doorbell system at the breaker.
 Then remove the doorbell button from the wall and disconnect the wires.

-If wiring your Ring Doorbell 3 to an existing doorbell, a transformer with a voltage of 8-24 VAC, 40VA max, 50/60Hz is required.
+Note: If wiring your Ring Doorbell 3 to an existing doorbell, a transformer with a voltage of 8-24 VAC, 40VA max, 50/60Hz is required.

-Step Three: Line Up your Ring Video Doorbell 3
+Step Three: Line up your Ring Video Doorbell 3